Metaphor: Nonlinguistic metaphors

 Metaphors can map experience between two nonlinguistic realms.
 Musicologist Leonard B. Meyer demonstrated how purely rhythmic and harmonic events can express human emotions.
-It is an open question whether synesthesia experiences are a sensory version of metaphor, the "source" domain being the presented stimulus, such as a musical tone, and the target domain, being the experience in another modality, such as color.

 Art theorist Robert Vischer argued that when we look at a painting, we "feel ourselves into it" by imagining our body in the posture of a nonhuman or inanimate object in the painting.
 For example, the painting The Lonely Tree by Caspar David Friedrich shows a tree with contorted, barren limbs.
-Looking at the painting, we imagine our limbs in a similarly contorted and barren shape, evoking a feeling of strain and distress.
+Looking at the painting, some recipients may imagine their limbs in a similarly contorted and barren shape, evoking a feeling of strain and distress.

 Nonlinguistic metaphors may be the foundation of our experience of visual and musical art, as well as dance and other art forms.

 In historical linguistics

 In historical onomasiology or in historical linguistics, a metaphor is defined as a semantic change based on a similarity in form or function between the original concept and the target concept named by a word.

-For example, mouse: small, gray rodent with a long tail → small, gray computer device with a long cord.
+For example, mouse: "small, gray rodent with a long tail" → "small, gray computer device with a long cord".

-Some recent linguistic theories view all language in essence as metaphorical.
+Some recent linguistic theories hold that language evolved from the capability of the brain to create metaphors that link actions and sensations to sounds.

 Historical theories

-Aristotle's discusses the creation of metaphors at the end of his Poetics: "But the greatest thing by far is to be a master of metaphor.
+Aristotle discusses the creation of metaphors at the end of his Poetics: "But the greatest thing by far is to be a master of metaphor.
 It is the one thing that cannot be learnt from others; and it is also a sign of genius, since a good metaphor implies an intuitive perception of the similarity in dissimilars."

 Baroque literary theorist Emanuele Tesauro defines the metaphor "the most witty and acute, the most strange and marvelous, the most pleasant and useful, the most eloquent and fecund part of the human intellect".
 There is, he suggests, something divine in metaphor: the world itself is God's poem and metaphor is not just a literary or rhetorical figure but an analytic tool that can penetrate the mysteries of God and His creation.

 Friedrich Nietzsche makes metaphor the conceptual center of his early theory of society in On Truth and Lies in the Non-Moral Sense.
 Some sociologists have found his essay useful for thinking about metaphors used in society and for reflecting on their own use of metaphor.
 Sociologists of religion note the importance of metaphor in religious worldviews, and that it is impossible to think sociologically about religion without metaphor.